T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: twists and periodic classes of .

-\begin{corollary} This theorem characterises the originally defined A'Campo relative \tat twists as: orientation preserving homeomorphism fixing pointwise $\partial^1\Si$ and boundary-free isotopic to a periodic one $\hat{\phi}$ with strictly positive fractional Dehn twist coefficients. \end{corollary}
+\begin{corollary} This theorem characterises the originally defined by the first author \tat twists as (i.e. non-signed \tat twists): orientation preserving homeomorphism fixing pointwise $\partial^1\Si$ and boundary-free isotopic to a periodic one $\hat{\phi}$ with strictly positive fractional Dehn twist coefficients. \end{corollary}